Squareheron942/quicklime/docs/modelformat.md

 - Attribute types and sizes
 - Radius of bounding sphere (used for frustum culling)
 - Extra information on attributes (TBD)
-- Number of bones
+- Number of LODs
-- Bone array in binary format (specifically formatted as 2 vectors for position and rotation)
+- (distance, begin index, size) tuple for each LOD level

 #### Materials